PyConPL/Book/2015/presentations/import_deep_dive/text.md

 (like "echo", "reverb" and "speedup") are implemented as Python modules, and can be installed individually.

-"Individually" means "to different locations".
+"Individually" means "in different locations".
 Your `sys.path` will usually include several kinds of locations.
-On a Unixy machine, the path will typically have:
+On a Linux machine, the path will typically have:

 * Directories from `$PYTHONPATH`, and the current directory
 * The Python standard library (e.g. `/usr/lib/python3.4`)
-* User-specific locations (such as `~/.local/lib/python3.4/site-packages`)
+* User-specific locations (e.g. `~/.local/lib/python3.4/site-packages`)
-* A place for packages installed system-wide (like `/usr/lib/python3.4/site-packages`)
+* A place for system-wide installed packages (e.g. `/usr/lib/python3.4/site-packages`)

 Suppose you install the editor and a built-in "echo" filter system-wide, a private "reverb" filter to your home directory, and you have "speedup"